Herriman City Support

 Key Sports Benefits of a Complex:

-• Space for 16-18 multi-sport fields to meet current and future demand.
+• Space for more than a dozen multi-sport fields to meet current and future demand.

 • Improved recreational opportunities for residents of all ages.

-Why Is a Land Trade Needed?
+Why Was a Land Trade Needed?

 Teton Ranch and Olympia Adjustments